HHX232/HHX232/README.md

 - 👋 Hi, I’m @HHX232
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning I am currently a fullstack developer student.
+- 🌱 I am currently a frontend developer student.
 - 💞️ I’m looking to collaborate with backend and frontend developers
-- 📫 How to reach me: @HHX232-Telegram
+- 📫 How to reach me: @HHX232 - Telegram

 <!---
 HHX232/HHX232 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.